-All Employees For all employees with a STVR award of AUD 150,000 (NZD 150,000 for ASB) or greater, one-third of their STVR is deferred into equity (as restricted shares / rights / cash(2)) vesting in three equal tranches over one, two and three years.
+All Employees For all employees with a STVR award of AUD 150,000 (NZD 150,000 for ASB) or greater, one-third of their STVR is deferred into equity (as restricted shares / rights / cash4) vesting in three equal tranches over one, two and three years.
 Deferred STVR awards are subject to a malus review prior to vesting.
-Senior Leaders (1) Senior Leaders includes Executive General Manager (EGM) and General Manager (GM) roles.
-Deferral of one-third of any STVR award into restricted shares / rights / cash(2) vesting in equal tranches over one, two and three years.
+Senior Leaders5 Senior Leaders includes Executive General Manager (EGM) and General Manager (GM) roles.
+Deferral of one-third of any STVR award into restricted shares / rights / cash4 vesting in equal tranches over one, two and three years.
 Deferred STVR awards are subject to a malus review prior to vesting.
-CEO and Group Executives (1) Deferral of 50% of any STVR award into restricted shares vesting in equal tranches after one and two years.
+CEO and Group Executives 5 Deferral of 50% of any STVR award into restricted shares vesting in equal tranches after one and two years.
 Deferred STVR awards are subject to Board risk and reputation review, and malus and clawback provisions.
 For the CEO, the LTAR award is subject to a four and five-year restriction period, to vest in two equal tranches.
-The LTVR award is subject to a further two and three-year holding period after the end of the four-year performance period (i.e. vesting after six and seven years, in two equal tranches).
+The LTVR award is subject to a further two-year holding period after the end of the four-year performance period (i.e. vesting after six years).
 For Group Executives, the LTAR award is subject to a four-year restriction period.
-The LTVR award is subject to a further one and two-year holding period after the end of the four-year performance period (i.e. vesting after five and six years, in two equal tranches).
+The LTVR award is subject to a further the end of the four-year performance period (i.e. vesting after six years).

-- (1) Deferral arrangements for Accountable Persons may vary from that stated where necessary for the Group to ensure compliance with its remuneration obligations under the Banking Act 1959 (Cth). - (2) For offshore jurisdictions the deferred award is delivered as cash unless required by regulations to be deferred in equity.
+4 For offshore jurisdictions the deferred award is delivered as cash unless required by regulations to be deferred in equity.
+5 Deferral arrangements for Accountable Persons may vary from that stated where necessary for the Group to ensure compliance with its remuneration obligations under the Banking Act 1959 (Cth).